geveh/LakeVolumes/README.md

 - "simulated_infill_times.RDS" (R-object with simulated lifetimes of each glacial lake under fluvial and glacial erosion rates, and a scenario weighted by glacial cover in a given catchment)
 - "remaining_storage.pdf" (PDF figure showing the sedimentation-driven storage loss of glacial lakes; Figure 4b)
 - "density_lifetime.pdf" (PDF figure showing the stacked density of estimated individual lake lifetimes; Figure 4a)
+- 7 small panels to show the workflow to estimate the sedimentation-driven lifetime of glacial lakes

 ---